opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/zone-redundant-nfs.md

    /export3 *
 ```

-## Online resizing of the NFS-Export
+## Online resizing of the NFS Export

 This section covers the steps to perform an online resize of your NFS
 export, specifically focusing on ``export2`` as an example.
 This